jupier/powerful-pr-comment/README.md

   with:
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
     body: |
-      # The content of this comment will be override
+      # The content of this comment will be overwritten

 ---
 - uses: jupier/powerful-pr-comment@v0.0.3